 Bootstrap

 Bootstrap is a very common framework used for Front-End Development.
 Every framework contains some qualities like Inversion of Control, Default Behavior, Extensibility, and Non-modifiable Framework Code.
-Get started with the currently available version from the official link: https://getbootstrap.com/
+Get started with the currently available version from the official link. https://getbootstrap.com/

 A key feature of Bootstrap is its default classes.
 Bootstrap comes with many default classes for forms.
 Navbars are the Navigational bar that you will often see on the top of the website.
-The Grid system provides the core mechanism which allows websites to look good across multiple devices of multiple screen sizes.
+The Grid system provides the core mechanism that allows websites to look good across multiple devices of multiple screen sizes.
 See this image below.

 We split the entire screen into 12 available columns.